 While our members must conform to the highest standards of excellence and integrity, it is our personalized attention to our clients that sets USLAW apart.
 The group’s wealth of experience in a wide variety of industries and with employers ranging from small “mom and pops” to Fortune 100 companies allows them to better counsel clients on the day-to-day problems they encounter.

-By working together, USLAW firms’ employment & labor law practice groups offer our clients all of the benefits of national representation without compromising our commitment to providing outstanding and timely service.
-Through our outreach efforts, including national seminars and local training opportunities, the members aim not only to offer premiere, cost-effective, legal representation, but also to continue to develop and strengthen relationships with our industry partners, allowing our members to better serve the business community.
+By working together, USLAW firms’ employment and labor law practice groups offer our clients all of the benefits of national representation without compromising our commitment to providing outstanding and timely service.
+Through our outreach efforts, including national seminars and local training opportunities, the members aim not only to offer premiere, cost-effective, legal representation but also to continue to develop and strengthen relationships with our industry partners, allowing our members to better serve the business community.

 Group members believe their clients are best served through preventive measures such as careful policy drafting and effective training.
 To that end, we are often on-site with employers, identifying ways to strengthen personnel policies and providing innovative solutions to workplace challenges.
-In addition, we provide training to supervisors and managers on a wide array of topics, including: sexual harassment, unlawful discrimination, workplace investigations, and violence in the workplace.
+In addition, we provide training to supervisors and managers on a wide array of topics, including sexual harassment, unlawful discrimination, workplace investigations and violence in the workplace.

 Even with the most careful planning, employers cannot entirely avoid litigation.
 Group members have extensive experience in all phases of litigation – from administrative agency proceedings to litigation in state and federal courts throughout the country.
 Member attorneys are keenly aware of the potential pitfalls in administrative investigations and regularly assist employers in responding to Department of Labor, EEOC, NLRB, OFCCP and OSHA audits and investigations at the federal, state and local levels.
 Should litigation arise, USLAW clients are well-positioned by having all of the benefits of a large national practice with attorneys familiar with the local rules, judges and trends for nearly every jurisdiction.